Jasmine-Bascom/ip-threat-enrichment-xsoar/README.md

 ## Security Note

 This project avoids hardcoded credentials.
 API keys are stored and retrieved using `keyring` for secure local development.
+Inputs for the CLI version are validated using `ipaddress`.